 Is the Road F578 in Iceland open?

-Running through some interesting lava fields, it's a very rough trail.
-It´s open in the summer for well-prepared 4x4 vehicles.
-Treacherous mud holes may cause problems.
-It´s recommended to travel together with other vehicles.
+The road tops out at 589m (1,932ft) above the sea level.
 The weather can affect the river conditions, rain and high temperatures can cause bigger streams and please note that glacial rivers swell as the day goes on.
 It’s only open during the summer months, usually between late June and early September.
 Expect to be alone, this track is not very busy even and very remote.

 Road suggested by: Glenn Fant